Intermittent solutions of the stationary 2D surface quasi-geostrophic equation: Proof of Proposition

 where

 The explicit form of ~\eqref{eq:kernel} will not play an important role for us; what is important is that

-for $|\alpha| + |\beta| \in \{0,1,2\}$.
-This follows simply from change of variables in the integral and the fact $M^{m,\ell*}_{k,r}$ is Schwartz and independent of the $\sigma_{q+1}$ parameter.
+for multi-indices $a$ and $b$ with $|a| + |b| \in \{0,1,2\}$.
+This follows simply from change of variables in the integral and the fact $M^{m,\ell,\pm*}_{k,r}$ is Schwartz and independent of the $\sigma_{q+1}$ parameter.
 See \cite[Equation 5.46]{BSV}.
-From ~\eqref{eq:bilin_conv}, upon performing a change of variables and decomposing the product of the Mikado flows as the sum of their mean with their mean free component we obtain
+From ~\eqref{eq:bilin_conv}, upon performing a change of variables and decomposing the product of the intermittent blobs as the sum of their mean with their mean free component we obtain

 Notice we have suppressed the dependence of the functions $a_k$ on the matrix $R_q$.
-Let us refer to expression on the right hand side of the top line of ~\eqref{eq:bilin_conv_decomp} as $\mathcal{Q}_{q+1,k}^{m,\ell,1}$ and the term on the second line as $\mathcal{Q}_{q+1,k}^{m,\ell,2}$.
-Using Lemma \ref{lem:fourier}, we have that
+Let us refer to expression on the right hand side of the top line of ~\eqref{eq:bilin_conv_decomp} as $\mathcal{Q}_{q+1,k}^{m,\ell,\pm,1}$ and the term on the second line as $\mathcal{Q}_{q+1,k}^{m,\ell,\pm,2}$.
+Using Lemma \ref{lem:fourier} and the fact $\phi$ is radially symmetric, we have that

-hence
+Hence

 and

 Note we use the subscript $x$ in ~\eqref{eq:off_mean_prod} and ~\eqref{eq:mean_prod} to indicate the mean is taken with respect to the $x$ variable.
 Now utilizing Lemma \ref{lem:pseudo_diff_cont}, ~\eqref{eq:off_mean_prod}, and